gabrielelana/vim-markdown/README.md

 * [Markdown Github Quick Preview](http://github-markdown-preview.heroku.com/)

 # TODO
-* support syntax for inline elements
+* support syntax for emphasis elements
-  * support bold+italic combination patterns (features/combined_emphasis.md)
   * support emphasis inside other elements (features/contained_emphasis.md)
 * explain in this file why I chose to avoid to highlight nested block elements
 * how to automatically test that the syntax highlight is correct or at least to avoid regressions?